aormsby/FORKED-hugo-theme-hello-friend/README.md

 ## Other Local Improvements

+- Projects page layouts for listing and detailing my development work
 - Enhanced RSS feed that displays cover image and provides options to display content summary or full text (Promising PR in progress)
 - Position param (left, center, right) in the imgproc shortcode for image positioning
 - Basic Table of Contents param (auto-generated)